SwiftERM Hyper-personalisation for ecommerce email marketing

 Hyper-personalisation of AI and profiling customers into different personas annihilates the returns of old methods specifically segmentation when communicating via email.
 Instead, the focus is on delivering individual experiences businesses can apply throughout their customer communication relationship.

-SwiftERM offer an AI hyper-personalisation solution installed as a SaaS.
+SwiftERM offers an AI hyper-personalisation solution installed as a SaaS.
 Downloaded from respective available platforms, it is believed to be currently the only wholly autonomous solution, thereby delivering the highest ROI in ecommerce marketing according to international research firms including Forrester, McKinsey, Statista, Bain and many more.
-The autonomy raises the game as cost free from human involvement.
-More importantly it ensures that each individual consumers receives details of the products pertinent to them, and not what a segment wants, or worse merely what a retailers wants to sell.
+The autonomy raises the game as cost-free from human involvement.
+More importantly, it ensures that each consumer receives details of the products pertinent to them, and not what a segment wants, or worse merely what a retailer wants to sell.

 By ensuring the products are on the money and selection perfect, machine learning avoids errors and omissions that humans can’t help but do, and therefore the loyalty to the retailers grows exponentially.